master-hax/lil-json/README.md

 ```

 Still a work in progress.
 Expect bugs & breaking API changes.
+Check out the examples to get started.

 the following types are currently supported:
 * objects (currently limited to non-nested types)